 A former master of the Farmers’ Bloodhounds in the Cotswolds, she developed a passion for watching hounds work and listening to the rich music of Bloodhounds in full cry.
 Hoping to hunt Bloodhounds in and around her home in the Peak Park, at the Millennium she persuaded the Dowager Duchess of Devonshire, Sir Andrew Buchanan, Edward Hammond and Rowan Naylor to help her form the Four Shires.
 She and the other masters are indebted to the farmers and landowners who generously allow hounds to hunt over their land.
 Her hope is that the Four Shires will enable a wide range of local people – both in the mounted field and as followers – to enjoy this exiting country sport.

 Chris has been a keen hunt supporter and follower from a very young age.
 A popular Mansfield businessman and a former gamekeeper, Chris is a well-known countryman.
 Blessed with a good eye for a horse, he has bred hunters for many years.

-Having now joined the Mastership, we will benefit from his excellent people skills, sense of humour and ability to lead the second field whilst making everyone feel part of the team and ensuring they are able to watch the hounds at work.
+With his excellent people skills and sense of humour, he makes everyone feel part of the team and ensures the mounted field and foot followers are able to watch our wonderful hounds at work.